julien-sarik/kong-oidc/README.md

 # kong-oidc
 ## description
 This plugin was initially started by a [Nokia open-source project](https://github.com/nokia/kong-oidc).
-Since the initial project has being supported in 2019, it has been forked in 2021 by [another repo](https://github.com/revomatico/kong-oidc) which archived since 2024.
+Since the initial project has stopped being supported in 2019, it has been forked in 2021 by [another repo](https://github.com/revomatico/kong-oidc) which is archived since 2024.
-The plugin relies on the Nginx [lua-resty-openidc library](https://github.com/zmartzone/lua-resty-openidc).
+The plugin relies on the Nginx [lua-resty-openidc library](https://github.com/zmartzone/lua-resty-openidc) which is OIDC certified.

 ## build & run
 Build Kong image embedded with the OIDC plugin